keuller/knockout-rest/README.md

   2. KnockoutJS
   3. Knockout-rest

-##Referening those libs on HTML file
+##Referencing those libs on HTML file

 After you download the dependencies files, you just need to reference in HTML file like that: